-At Arkansas Lance Alworth blossomed at wide reciever.
+At Arkansas, Lance Alworth blossomed at wide reciever.
 He was an Academic All-American in 1959, 1960, and 1961.
 He was a football All-American in 1961.
 He led the Razorbacks to three straight Conference Championships and an overall record of 25-8.
-He was selected to the University’s All Century Team in 1994.
-He also starred on the Arkansas Track Team, running the 100 yard dash in 9.6 and the 220 in 21.2.
+He was even selected to the University’s All-Century Team in 1994.
+He was also a star on the Arkansas Track Team, running the 100 yard dash in 9.6 and the 220 in 21.2.
 He was the fastest man on the field in just about every game he played.

 Charlie Flowers gave him the nickname he would be known to history as.

 “What for?” asked Alworth.